Call for proposals

 AsLing invites proposals for original unpublished papers and posters, as well as workshop and discussion panel proposals.
 Papers and posters may report on research, commercial translation and interpretation products or user experience, and should fit in one of the following four categories:

-- Proposal for a presentation at the conference and a paper for publication.
-Papers of accepted proposals will be expected to adhere to the academic style guidelines.
+- Proposal for a presentation at the conference and a paper for publication in the conference Proceedings.
+Papers of accepted proposals will be expected to adhere to the academic style guidelines, and will be published in the conference Proceedings with an assigned ISBN.

 - Proposals for a talk at the conference about new and innovative procedures and concepts, and on all aspects of user experiences with new and evolving translation and interpretation technologies.
+If accepted, such a proposal may optionally be accompanied by a paper for publication in the conference Proceedings.
 Authors will have the choice of submitting a paper following the academic style guidelines, or one expressing themselves more freely.

 - Proposals reporting original unpublished ideas or presenting an ongoing, evolving project may be submitted as a “Poster“.
-Note, though, that while judged against “poster” criteria, should it be accepted, the author will be expected to make a short presentation to the conference participants, followed by a short Question & Answer session.
+Note, though, that while judged against “poster” criteria, should it be accepted, the author will be expected to make a short presentation to conference participants, followed by a short Question & Answer session, not in the form of a large-format wall-mounted paper poster typical of in-person accademic conferences; the latter are not permitted at the venue.
 Subsequent “Poster” papers will be expected to adhere to the academic style guidelines, albeit will be shorter than full papers.

-- If you wish to hold a Workshop related to any of the above, please submit your proposal as a Workshop proposal, outlining what you wish to provide your workshop participants and which outcomes you expect as the result of your workshop, for participants as well as for you.
-While workshop authors may also submit a formal paper ahead of the conference, AsLing will invite workshop moderators to provide a paper after the conference outlining what transpired during the workshop.
+- If you wish to hold a Workshop or wish to propose a Panel Discussion related to any of the above, please submit your proposal as a Workshop proposal, outlining what you wish to provide your workshop participants and which outcomes you expect as the result of your workshop, for participants as well as for you.
+While workshop authors may also submit a formal paper ahead of the conference, for inclusion in the conference Proceedings, AsLing will invite workshop moderators to provide a paper after the conference outlining what transpired during the workshop.
 Such post facto papers will be made accessible on the AsLing conference website.

 Papers (academic and non-academic)